 As a public entity, we are subject to the reporting requirements of the Securities Exchange Act of 1934 (the "Exchange Act") and requirements of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), including the obligation of our management to report on its assessment of the effectiveness of our internal control over financial reporting.
-Establishment of new infrastructure and systems may impact our ability to favorably assess the effectiveness of our internal control over financial reporting, or our independent registered public accounting firm cannot provide an unqualified report on the effectiveness of our internal control over financial control ove
+Establishment of new infrastructure and systems may impact our ability to favorably assess the effectiveness of our internal control over financial reporting.
+If we cannot favorably assess the effectiveness of our internal control over financial reporting, or our independent registered public accounting firm cannot provide an unqualified report on the effectiveness of our internal control over financial reporting, investor confidence and, in turn, the market price of our common stock could decline.